Coencidental/My-Terminal-Application/README.md

 For each round of the game, one card is removed from each container and placed into a complementary container for comparison and output to the display.
 By evaluating whether the cards are a match *before* allowing for user input, I was able to pass the true/false match value to a method that determines the window of time available to successfully register input.
 This means that for each round the cards are not a match, the timeout is set, whereas in an initial build of this program, the timeout value was always assigned a random number, which was unsuitable for user experience.

 Within each of these individual objects, there are functions I have written to perform *each* logical step of the game.

+Graphically, this application features the incorporation of both 'colorize' and 'artii' to enhance the visual experience when trying to interpret the values of each card, as well as general gameplay and navigation/prompting.

+In addition to the core game logic, I aimed to include some element of humanization, to avoid a user experience of quantization and monotony.
+I achieved this through the incorporated difficulty configuration.
+By assigning a difficulty variable one of 3 values, I was able to create three levels of *variable* difficulty byusing them to define the range a random number will generate within.
+This ensures randomness, but also limits and configures the nature of this randomness to engage the user more accordingly.

 ### Extensible Features